 3. StringBuffer Class

-is also mutable but is thread-safe.
-It achieves thread safety by synchronizing access to the methods, which can lead to performance overhead compared to StringBuilder
+Similar to StringBuilder, StringBuffer is also mutable but is thread-safe.
+It achieves thread safety by synchronizing access to the methods, which can lead to performance overhead compared to StringBuilder in single-threaded scenarios.

 Example: StringBuffer Operations